netscaler/cloud-native-getting-started/on-prem/ServiceMeshLite/sock-shop/README.md

     ![whitelist-crd-ui](images/whitelist-crd-ui.PNG)

+## Section C (Secure, Optimize East West Sock-shop microservice application Traffic using Citrix ADC)
+Citrix ADC can protect, optimize your microservice to microservice (East West traffic) deployment.

-#### Use Case 4: Block access to internal service for user in East-West traffic using Citrix ADC (Block access to one microservice getting accessed by other microservices)
+#### Use Case 1: Block access to internal service for user in East-West traffic using Citrix ADC (Block access to one microservice getting accessed by other microservices)

 Your deployment may contain one secured application such as payment gateway/ user db etc which should be be accessible to any user than Admin.
 In such scenarios, you can apply Citrix ADC policy for E-W traffic flow to block access for particular microservice.